 Having trouble with your partner’s ex?
 Head HERE to get some quick tips you can use right now!

 I’m guessing you probably didn’t develop a stepmom mission statement before you got married.
 Yeah, me either.

 But you should.
 Because it will help you focus on your needs, your priorities, and the kind of stepmom you want to be.

 Before you talk to your partner about what their expectations are or think about how you can solidify your family, you need to be clear on your goals and needs.

-If you need help thinking this through, we’ve got a great tool in our Stepmom Starter Kit that will help you develop an intentional and flexible mission statement that you can use for years to come.
+If you need help thinking this through, we’ve got a great tool in our Stepmom Survival Toolkit that will help you develop an intentional and flexible mission statement that you can use for years to come.